rijulsr/Journal-Club/README.md

 # Journal-Club
-This Respository is Created for the Journal Club Deminstration.
+This Respository is Created for the Journal Club Demonstration.